 Total annual cost = £120.00.

 I cannot stress how low this is compared to the typical £12.50 per trade of other brokers.
 Other brokers would charge £1,500 per year in trade expenses alone for a similar scenario.

 How to open an Interactive Brokers limited company investment account

-Opening a UK limited company account is not the easiest task but it’s all online and certainly doable within an hour or so.
-You will need to fill in certain company and personal information and upload documents to verify your details.
+Opening a UK limited company account is not the easiest task but it’s all online and certainly doable if you have all the documents.
+You will need to fill in certain company and personal information and upload some documents to verify your details.

 I won’t go into details of each and every screen, because most of them are straightforward.
 I’ll only explain the bits I found tricky.

-There are 3 types of account for small businesses:
+There are 3 types of accounts for small businesses:

 - Cash account